Waikiki Shore

 No analysis available

-The building clearly participates in a hotel-style rental program.
-Multiple listings reference Castle Resorts and Outrigger-managed rental pool/program arrangements.
+The building clearly participates in hotel-style rental programs.
+Public remarks repeatedly identify Castle Resorts and Outrigger as rental-pool or vacation-rental operators.

 No analysis available